kylejohnson363/Predicting-MLB-Games-with-Machine-Learning/README.md

 -Oddly enough, it seems that always betting with the Vegas odds is a profitable strategy but using the model created in this project is potentially almose twice as profitable.
 # Future Work:

-For further exploration, I would use more types of data (new and highly advanced statistics) and more games from previous seasons.
-I would also automate the process of gathering the necessary data for today's games and publishing a report of which games to bet on.
+- Use more types of data (new and highly advanced statistics) and more games from previous seasons.

+- Automate the process of gathering the necessary data for today's games and publishing a report of which games to bet on.

+- Create "minor predictions" such as runs to be scored or allowed and feed those predictions into the classification model.